 This course is designed to develop college-level reading comprehension, vocabulary and study skills.

-Prior or concurrent enrollment in STR 050 with minimum grade of "C".
+Prerequisites: Completion of RDG 016, RDG 017, RDG 020, or appropriate score on placement test, and prior or concurrent enrollment in STR 050 with a minimum grade of "C".